jcvignoli/lumiere-movies/README.md

 ### required

-PHP 8.0 is now required due to use of PHP8 specific coding.
-But it may work with lower version.
+PHP 8.0 is now required due to use of PHP8 specific coding style.
+But it may work with lower version, I just don't test it anymore.

 1. Activate the plugin
 2. Should you want to fine-tune your blog, configure the plugin (in admin settings).
-Default values are automatically filled, in most cases, no change is required.
+Default values are automatically filled, no change is required for a normal experience.
 3. Activate a Lumière widget if you intend to include movie information into your sidebar.
 4. Write your blogs including movie information using the many tools smoothly incorporated in WordPress!